abinithi-ka/Smart-AgroHub-AI-for-precision-farming/README.md

 ---
 **Usage**

 - Visit http://localhost:5000 in your browser.
 - Register as a user or login as admin.
 - Use the crop prediction, fertilizer recommendation, and disease detection features.

 ---
 **Contributing**

-1.Fork the repository
+1. Fork the repository
-2.Create a branch (git checkout -b feature-name) 3.Make changes and commit (git commit -m "Add feature") 4.Push to the branch (git push origin feature-name) 5.Create a pull request
+2. Create a branch (git checkout -b feature-name)
+3. Make changes and commit (git commit -m "Add feature")
+4. Push to the branch (git push origin feature-name)
+5. Create a pull request

 ---
 **License**